NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/01_homebrew.md

 brew install verilator
 ```

-## Installing curl
+## Installing cURL
-To install curl, run the following command in the Terminal.
+To install cURL, run the following command in the Terminal.
 (Note: this install may take a while)
 ```console
 brew install curl
 ```